axelarnetwork/axelarate-community/documentation/Admin/join-as-validator-docker.md

 ## Prerequisites
 - Complete all steps from [Setup with Docker](https://github.com/axelarnetwork/axelarate-community/blob/main/documentation/docs/setup-with-docker.md) or [Setup with Binaries](https://github.com/axelarnetwork/axelarate-community/blob/main/documentation/docs/setup-with-binaries.md)
 - While the network is in development, check in and receive an 'okay' from a testnet moderator or Axelar team member before starting
+- Ensure you have the right tag checked out for the axelarate-community repo, check in the testnet-releases.md

 ## Useful links
 - [Extra commands to query Axelar Network state](https://github.com/axelarnetwork/axelarate-community/blob/main/documentation/docs/extra-commands.md)